isotopp/isotopp.github.io/content/posts/2021-01-28-database-as-a-queue.md

 It is also important to remember that this is per-instance, not per-table, and also not per-schema.
 The purge thread looks at transactions, not at schemas or tables.
 In a transaction, a number of changes to the instance can happen, atomically.

 So imagine a shared mysqld process that has 1000 customers with different schemas, all of them unrelated, and one of them opens a transaction and keep it open for four hours.
-The purge thread will stop for all of the customers, because in theory it is possible to have a single transaction that spans all 1000 customer’s schemas.
+The purge thread will stop for all the customers, because in theory it is possible to have a single transaction that spans all 1000 customer’s schemas.

 The undo-log will grow out of bounds, and all 1000 customers will experience slow queries.